otoolep/syslog-gollector/README.md

     <134>1 2013-09-04T10:25:52.618085 ubuntu sshd 1999 - password accepted for user root

-With parsing disabled, the line is written as is to Kafka.
+With parsing disabled, the line is written as-is to Kafka.
 With parsing enabled, the following JSON object is instead written to Kafka:

 ```json
 {